Symantec/Dominator/cmd/subtool/README.md

 # subtool
 A utility to control the *subd* daemon that runs on every dominated system.

 The *subtool* utility may be used to debug and control a running *subd*.
-It can be used to manipulate various operating parameters of a running *subd* and perform RPC requests.
+*Subtool* may be run on any machine and can be used to manipulate various operating parameters of a running *subd* and perform RPC requests.
+It is typically run on a desktop or bastion machine.

 ## Usage
 *Subtool* supports several sub-commands.
 There are many command-line flags which